Chef Marcos Shares Love Of Food

 Chef Marcos Hernandez shared where his love of food and cooking began in this audio clip from our interview.

-Hernandez, the Director of Culinary Services for Cal Dining, has cooked at fine dining restaurants, retirement homes, local cafes, catering companies, and with master chefs all around the world.
+Hernandez, the Director of Culinary Services for Berkeley Dining, has cooked at fine dining restaurants, retirement homes, local cafes, catering companies, and with master chefs all around the world.
 For the last nine years, Hernandez has been leading the charge to improve the food options for Berkeley students.
 Last year, amid the COVID-19 pandemic, he was tasked with overseeing the entire university’s culinary program.
 A program that speaks to a love for fresh ingredients, sustainability, and making people happy.
 We asked Hernandez about his new position, recent challenges, the ideal student experience, and how Berkeley dining stands out.

 What does your role entail?